camilgun/voice-notes/README.md

 3. The transcription is saved to the SQLite database
 4. The text is printed to stdout (or saved to file)

+### Automatic path update

+Files are identified by their content hash.
+If you move or rename a file and run the transcription again, the `source_file` path in the database is automatically updated without re-transcribing.
+This is useful when reorganizing your audio files.

 ## Database

 Transcriptions are automatically saved to `voice_notes.db` (SQLite).